ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba_hand_input.md

 sampler use separate output snapshots; Boba never reads an older cached hand.

 The [companion runtime](https://github.com/ILLIXR/Boba-ILLIXR/tree/hand-interaction)
-adds a floating **Game Select** button at the upper-right of the view.
+adds a floating **Game Select** button inset from the upper-right of the view.
 Put the hand icon's index fingertip on it, wait for the teal highlight and white fingertip dot, then pinch and release.
-The Rope, Sloth, and Close panel expands leftward and downward from the same corner.
+The Rope, Sloth, Exit Game, and Close panel expands leftward and downward.
+Close dismisses the menu; Exit Game uses the existing demo shutdown path and requests native client shutdown.
+Exit needs a fresh pinch, so holding the opening pinch cannot quit.
 This uses the existing bitmap overlay, texture cache, and native transport.
 Pinch recognition comes from the runtime; no new hand tracker is needed.